threefoldfoundation/www_tfnow/content/docs/dmcollab/index.md

 ## Tutorial: How to Deploy

-- First, visit [the Office Tools solution](https://marketplace.threefold.io/marketplace/#/solutions/cryptpad) live on the marketplace
+- First, visit [the Collaborative Docs solution](https://marketplace.threefold.io/marketplace/#/solutions/cryptpad) live on the marketplace
 - You'll be asked to enter a solution name – this can be anything and is simply to identify your specific deployment and will also be used in the deployment's unique URL
 - Once you enter this information, all you need to do is wait for the solution to deploy.
 You can keep an eye on the screen for progress.
 - Upon completion, you'll see a link to view your solution live and it will remain live in your My Workloads section for three hours.